Potswt/Potswt/README.md

 I'm student of Sripatum University.
 -----------------------------------

-I started with HTML and interested in Frond-end dev
+I started with HTML and interested in Front-end dev

 * 🌍  I'm based in Nonthaburi, Thailand
 * 🖥️  See my portfolio at [My Portfolio](https://potswtfolio.vercel.app/)